Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 If you are considering entering into a second marriage while your first marriage case is still pending in court, it's crucial to understand the legal implications:

 • Illegality of Second Marriage: In India, especially according to the Hindu Marriage Act 1955, one cannot marry again while his/her earlier marriage is subsisting.
-Under the law this is deemed as a ‘void’ marriage; this implies that the marriage is null and void in the eyes of the law.
+Under the law, this is deemed as a ‘void’ marriage; this implies that the marriage is null and void in the eyes of the law.

 • Pending Case Considerations: As much as you are representing or involved in the first marriage case, either a divorce, annulment, or separation case to be decided by the court, the court does not make the legal pronouncement that ends the marriage at this stage.
-Remarrying during this time would be adultery and the second marriage would be unlawful if the first spouse is still present.
+Remarrying during this time would be adultery, and the second marriage would be unlawful if the first spouse is still present.

-• Legal Risks and Consequences: If you go on instead into another marriage your first marriage status is still open and it has legal repercussions that will affect both marriages.
-That would have adverse legal ramifications such as criminal charges and various challenges concerning property, children, and heirs.
+• Legal Risks and Consequences: If you go on instead into another marriage, your first marriage status is still open, and it has legal repercussions that will affect both marriages.
+That would have adverse legal ramifications, such as criminal charges and various challenges concerning property, children, and heirs.

-• Advice and Caution: It is wise to wait for the first marriage to be dissolved legally before one can even think of being involved in the second marriage.
+• Advice and Caution: It is wise to wait for the first marriage to be dissolved legally before one can even think of being involved in a second marriage.
 When you have a lawyer, make sure that you get proper legal advice on your next course of action so as not to violate any legal rules.

 Conclusion